CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/plugin-configuration.md

 ![Incoreect Priority](./media/plugin-configuration/incorrect-priority.webp)

-## Using configuration value inside job
+## Using Configuration Value Inside Job

 Having plugin configuration added, now it's time to use it.
 We will retrieve value from configuration and use it inside SalesOrderToApproveEventJob Job.